huthaifa96/Engineering-65/README - Fantasy League.md

 ## Project Overview

 This application will allow users to create football teams and players into a fantasy league by  adding it to an already existing database.
 When the user selects a player, the player's attributes such as name, age, height, strongest foot and position will appear.
-Also, the player's statistics like the number of goals scored and assisted will appear along with the number of trophies they have won so far throughout their career.
-These are all stored in the players and players statistics tables.
+These are all stored in the players table.

 When a team is selected, the team description and the number of trophies won will be on show.
 This information is stored in the teams table in the database.
-The application will have a feature where it'll show you the most successful player and team in the database by selecting the team/player with the most trophies won.

 ## Sprints